 During the lengthy interview, he also reminds the reporter of the reconciliation with the Germans and sympathy for the German Chancellor Konrad Adenauer, who he said “was not a Nazi”.
 He insisted that Germans couldn’t be blamed for the mistakes made by their parents, thereby shunning collective blame – which explains why he accepted reparation money.
 He seems like a plausible, balanced and moderate man.

 His attitude towards Palestine is little more ambiguous.
 While supporting peace, he suddenly interjects: “this is our country, and there is no Palestinian state”.
 He also talks of “free and democratic Jewish commonwealth with Palestine”, but still favours armed action were necessary.
 He describes himself as “a Jew who wants to live in a world in peace and without exploitation”, and he even refuses an eulogy and gun-firing at his funeral.
-Yet this peace statement is strangely incompatible with the armed efforts that he occasionally seems to support.
+Yet this peace statement is strangely incompatible with the armed efforts that he occasionally seemed to support.
 This paradox tacitly prevails throughout the documentary, and it perhaps epitomises Ben-Gurion’s life.

 Ben-Gurin’s ambiguous rhetoric is not exclusive to the this 1968 interview.
-Five years later, the then 86-year-old told told the Jerusalem Post that he favored giving back all of the territories to Palestine except East Jerusalem and the Golan Heights “if the Arabs agreed to make peace with Israel”.
+Five years later, the then 86-year-old told told the Jerusalem Post that he favoured giving back all of the territories to Palestine except East Jerusalem and the Golan Heights “if the Arabs agreed to make peace with Israel”.
 Later in the same interview, he changed his mind.
 “They don’t want to make peace with us.
 Israelis should settle on every part of the land…”.
 Finally he rescinded his views: “…but not by displacing Arabs.”